Family experience with courtesy and respect | Health Quality Alberta Focus

 Understanding “family experience with courtesy and respect”

-In a survey conducted in 2019, the HQCA asked family members of residents living in designated supportive living:
+In a survey conducted in 2022-23, Health Quality Alberta asked family members of residents living in continuing care homes – type B (formerly designated supportive living):

-In the last six months, how often did you see the nurses and aides treat your family member with courtesy and respect?
+In the last three months, how often did you see the nurses and aides treat your family member with courtesy and respect?

 Family members could choose “Never / Sometimes / Usually / Always”